 But the final painting is a beautiful and delicate masterpiece.

 Creation emerged from chaos, from little daily pieces of Big Bang.
 The final, unique product consumed all entropy in the room, all cigarette smells, all residual double malts and a few gallons of mediocre coffee.
 All seemed to make their way in pilgrimage to that canvass.

 I can’t imagine the same unique, beautiful masterpiece being created in a white coat laboratory, or a clinically sterile setting, or twenty Six Sigma workshops for that matter.

-We need to understand that Precise Mechanics (read: reams of powerpoints by Big Consulting) offer only temporary solace, the deceitful high of a few drinks followed by the reality of a painful hangover and the sense of and unsolved mystery.
+We need to understand that Precise Mechanics (read: reams of PowerPoints by Big Consulting) offer only temporary solace, the deceitful high of a few drinks followed by the reality of a painful hangover and the sense of an unsolved mystery.

 Maybe we should send managers to do pottery instead of MBAs.